the-catman/objectab/README.md

 # storeData: Arrays

-In reality, arrays are objects, however, since the object is so crowded, it'd get confusing, so I just put this here.
+In reality, arrays are objects, however, the object is crowded, and putting this there would make things confusing, so I just put this here.

 When storeData encounters an array, it appends `3` and calls `Writer.vu` with the length of the array.
 Then, it calls `Writer.storeData` for each of the elements to store them.